lihaozhe013/ece243_runner_game/milestone1/milestone1.md

 ### Wilbert
 1. Implement the PS/2 Keyboard component but failed, implemented key component on DE1-SoC board instead.
+2. Modified the game logic part in the terminal

 ## What are we going to do next week